-“Every child deserves the best possible start in life and support to fulfil their potential.
-A child’s experience in the early years has a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.”
+“Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Children develop quickly in the early years and a child’s experiences between birth and five have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up”.

 A Unique Child

-At Pleasant Street Primary School we recognise that every child is a competent learner who can be resilient, capable, confident and self assured.
+At Pleasant Street Primary School we have high ambitions for all our children and recognise that children have different starting points to their learning.
+We plan according to children’s stage of development so all can thrive and develop.
 We recognise that children develop in individual ways, at varying rates.
 Children’s attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration and rewards, to encourage children to develop a positive attitude to learning.
+We aim for children to be well-rounded individuals who are resilient, responsible, reflective, resourceful and able to reason.

 At Pleasant Street we recognise that children learn to be strong and independent from secure relationships.
 We aim to develop caring, respectful, professional relationships with the children and their families.